-At Drybrook Primary School staff are trained in recognising the signs of Child Abuse and Extremism and are committed to and know the benefit of Early Help as a way of supporting families and children before their needs become acute and Social Care or other specialist intervention may be necessary.
-Early Help is offered through everything we do from our curriculum, breakfast club during SATs week and the clubs we offer at the end of the school day.
+At Drybrook Primary School staff are trained in recognising the signs of child abuse and extremism and are committed to and know the benefit of Early Help as a way of supporting families and children before their needs become acute and Social Care or other specialist intervention may be necessary.
+Early Help is offered through everything we do from our curriculum, breakfast club and after school club.
 All staff are caring and supportive and will be ready to listen if you ever need our help.

 The school has a range of robust safeguarding procedures in place which puts the safety and protection of children at the heart of any decision.
 The school’s safeguarding team is made up of the following staff:

 Designated Safeguarding Lead (DSL) – Claire Tuffley (Deputy Head)